 Abdelmassih (pronounced Abdel-Massey) was the assistant director of operations for Iowa State in 2010-11 and was promoted to an assistant coach in April of 2011.

-Abdelmassih’s first two seasons as an assistant coach are among the best two campaigns in school history.
+Abdelmassih’s first three seasons as an assistant coach are among the best campaigns in school history.

 In 2012-13, the Cyclones made their second-straight NCAA Tournament appearance despite losing its top-three scorers.
 Led by four all-conference players, the Cyclones won 23 games, rattled off a 22-game homecourt winning streak and went 16-1 at home.